patrickkunka/mixitup/README.md

 </div>
 ```

-For more information on MixItUp's full filtering functionality, see our [<website pending>]() tutorial.
+For more information on MixItUp's full filtering functionality, see our [--website pending--]() tutorial.

 ### Loading the MixItUp JavaScript